-HyperbaRxs treats a variety of medical indications approved and mandated by Medicare guidelines.
-These guidelines have been studied and proven to show the most beneficial outcome for patients with the referenced diagnosis below.
+HyperbaRxs treats a variety of medical indications which are recommended by the Undersea and Hyperbaric Society as well as accepted by most insurance carriers, including Medicare.
+These guidelines are supported by scientific literature and are universally accepted.
 With each diagnosis the protocol and length of treatment will differ.
-Each protocol will be set forth by the rendering/treating physician.
+Each protocol will be determined by the hyperbaric physician.

 Routine Covered Indications

 Portions of content in the following descriptions are provided courtesy of the Undersea & Hyperbaric Medical Society (UHMS) with their permission, and are copyright protected.
-For a complete description of indications, as they appear on the Undersea & Hyperbaric Medical Society website,
+The UNHS has provided a link to the accepted indications, please visit: www.uhms.org (leaving website).

 Enhancement of Healing in Selected Problem Wounds (Arterial Insufficiencies)